 To start off, I need to be really honest with you all.
 Before I found out I was pregnant, I never had any intentions of having children.
 I never dreamt of getting married, having children, or any of those “normal” thoughts women are “supposed” to have.
-No, I was content with my three dogs, two horses, and being in the Army.
+No, I was content with my three dogs, two horses, and advancing in my career.

 On Christmas day 2011 something kept telling me, “you’re pregnant!”
 So, after meeting a friend at the non-denominational church for the service near my house I made my way to an open store.
 There, I purchased two pregnancy tests.
 The man at the checkout counter looked at me as he handed me my bagged items and said with a smile, “Merry Christmas!
 Good Luck!”
 Much to my chagrin, I said thank you and made my way to my truck.
 I drove the couple of miles back home slower than I had probably ever driven before.
 I chugged some water, sat in the truck until I was too cold to stay out there any more and made my way to the bathroom.